 Section 515.920 SEMSV Program Licensure Requirements for All Vehicles

-a) The SEMSV Program shall be part of a Department-approved EMS System that is located within the geographical area that the program serves.
+a) The SEMSV Program shall be part of a Department-approved EMS System.

 c) The SEMSV Program shall comply with this Part during its hours of operation.
 The SEMSV Program shall operate 24 hours per day, every day of the year, in accordance with weather conditions, except when the service is committed to another medical emergency request, or is unavailable due to maintenance requirements.

 d) The SEMSV Program shall provide pre-hospital emergency services within its service area on a per-need basis without regard to the patient's ability to pay for the service.

 e) The SEMSV Program shall be supervised and managed by a Medical Director, who shall be a physician who has met at least the following requirements:

 1) Educational experience in those areas of medicine that are commensurate with the mission statement of the medical service (e.g., trauma, pediatric, neonatal, obstetrics) or utilize specialty physicians as consultants when appropriate;

 2) Valid certification and experience in Advanced Cardiac Life Support (ACLS), such as the American Heart Association's ACLS course or equivalent education;

 3) Valid certification and experience in Pediatric Advanced Life Support (PALS), such as the American Heart Association PALS course or PEPP/American Academy of Pediatrics Advanced Pediatric Life Support Course or equivalent education;

 4) Valid certification and experience in Advanced Trauma Life Support (ATLS), such as the American College of Surgeons' ATLS course or equivalent education;